Rickaym/TTS-papers/README.md

    - The model uses a Tacotron like architecture but with 2 decoders and a postnet.
    - DDC uses two synchronous decoders using different reduction rates.
    - The decoders use different reduction rates thus they compute outputs in different granularities and learn different aspects of the input data.
-   - The model uses the consistency between these two decoders to increase robustness of learned text-to-spectrogram alignment.
+   - The model uses the consistency between these two decoders to increase the robustness of learned text-to-spectrogram alignment.
    - The model also applies a refinement to the final decoder output by applying the postnet iteratively multiple times.
    - DDC uses Batch Normalization in the prenet module and drops Dropout layers.
    - DDC uses gradual training to reduce the total training time.